Shelby219/T2A1_workbook/README.md

 ------

-  - e.
+## - e.
 Identify entities which must be tracked by the app

+Users
+  Buyers
+  Sellers
+   Followers
+   Comments
+   Reviews
+Items
+  Sizes
+  Brands
+  Delivery
+  Categories
+    Sub categories
+    Mens wear
+    Womens ear

 ------

-  - f.
+##  - f.
 Identify the relationships and associations between the entities you have identified in part (e)

+User has_many user_followers
+User has_one seller
+User has_and_belongs_to_many followers

+Seller belongs_to user
+Seller has_many items
+Seller has_many reviews

+Buyer has_many items
+Buyer has_many reviews
+Buyer has_one shopping bag

+Review belongs_to one seller
+Review belongs_to one buyer

+Shopping_bag has_many seller_items
+Shopping_bag belongs_to one buyer

+Followers has_and_belongs_to_many users

+Item belongs_to seller
+Item belongs_to buyer optional true
+Item has_many sizes
+Item has_many brands
+Item has_many delivery types
+Item has_many categories
+Item has_many comments through user

+Comment belong_to one user

+Categories has_many other_sub_categories
+Categories has_many womens_wear
+Categories has_many mens_wear

 ------